Yandex Cloud

 Note

 You can also generate a password using Connection Manager.
-To do this, adjust the command, setting the user parameters as follows:
+To do this, edit the command, specifying user properties as follows:

 --user name=<username>,generate-password=true

-To view the password, select the cluster you created in the management console, go to the Users tab and click View password in the user's row.
-This will open the page of the Yandex Lockbox secret that stores the password.
+To view the password, select your cluster in the management console, navigate to the Users tab, and click View password for the relevant user.
+This will open the page of the Yandex Lockbox secret containing the password.
 To view passwords, you need the lockbox.payloadViewer role.

 The available connection pooler modes include SESSION, TRANSACTION, and STATEMENT.

-You can also set the additional replication-source option in the --host parameter to manually manage replication threads.
+You can also specify the --host replication-source option to manually manage replication threads.

-To allow access to the cluster from Yandex Cloud Functions, provide the --serverless-access parameter.
-For more information about setting up access, see the Cloud Functions documentation.
+To allow access to the cluster from Yandex Cloud Functions, provide the --serverless-access argument.
+For details on setting up access, see this Cloud Functions guide.

-To allow access to the cluster from Yandex Query, provide the --yandexquery-access=true parameter.
-This feature is at the Preview stage and is available upon request.
+To allow access to the cluster from Yandex Query, provide the --yandexquery-access=true argument.
+This feature is in the Preview stage and can be enabled upon request.

 Note

-When creating a cluster, the anytime maintenance mode is set by default.
+The default maintenance mode for new clusters is anytime.
 You can set a specific maintenance period when updating the cluster settings.

 With Terraform, you can quickly create a cloud infrastructure in Yandex Cloud and manage it using configuration files.
 These files store the infrastructure description written in HashiCorp Configuration Language (HCL).
 If you change the configuration files, Terraform automatically detects which part of your configuration is already deployed, and what should be added or removed.